juliomar/wait-vcl/README.md

 ![Delphi Supported Versions](https://img.shields.io/badge/Delphi%20Supported%20Versions-XE3..10.3%20Rio-blue.svg)
 ![Platforms](https://img.shields.io/badge/Platforms-Win32%20and%20Win64-red.svg)

-This component allows you to create forms of wait with progress bar (optional) in a simple way.
+This component allows you to create forms of wait with progress bar (optional) in a simple way using threads.
+The use of the thread causes the application not to be locked during the execution of a process.

 ### Prerequisites
  * [**Boss**](https://github.com/HashLoad/boss) - Dependency Manager for Delphi